Pangasinan State University: Early history

-Founding
+Founding and expansion

-The Pangasinan State University (PSU) was chartered by Presidential Decree No. 1497 promulgated on June 11, 1978.
+The Pangasinan State University was chartered by Presidential Decree No. 1497 promulgated on June 11, 1978.
 It became fully operational on July 1, 1979.
-The university is an integration of the college courses of six government-supported institutions in the province with the Central Luzon Teachers College (CLTC) as the only tertiary education component then.
-The Western Pangasinan College of Agriculture created through P.D.
+The university is an integration of the college courses of six government-supported institutions in the province with the Central Luzon Teachers College as the only tertiary education component then.
+The planned Western Pangasinan College of Agriculture created through P.D.
 No. 1494 was also integrated although it was not yet operational at the time of integration.
 The Central Luzon Teachers College maintains laboratory units in the elementary and secondary levels.